Bhaichung Bhutia Football Schools: Residential academies

+Garhwal Heroes FC

-Garhwal F.C. (formerly Garhwal Heroes F.C.) is an Indian football club formed in 1953 in New Delhi.
-The club via a strategic tie up currently operates under the aegis of Bhaichung Bhutia Football Schools – the largest and most reputed football youth development setup in India.
+Garhwal Heroes FC (formerly Garhwal FC) is an Indian football club formed in 1953 in New Delhi.
+The club, via a strategic tie-up, currently operates under the aegis of Bhaichung Bhutia Football Schools – the largest and most reputed football youth development setup in India.

-Garhwal F.C. provides BBFS the platform to lay down a pathway for player development in the senior categories.
-Through the club, BBFS players will be able to further their passion for football by playing professionally in the club.
+Garhwal Heroes FC provides BBFS the platform to lay down a pathway for player development in the senior categories.
+Through the club, BBFS players will be able to further their passion for football by playing professionally.

-Garwhal F.C. emerged champions of the Delhi Senior League in 2018-2019 and subsequently qualified to play in the 2nd Division Hero I – League for the 2019–2020 season.
-The team is currently placed at the top of the table in the group standings before the COVID-19 pandemic brought about a halt to the AIFF National Leagues in the country.
-In Garhwal's 67 year old heritage, it has been the first time that the club has participated in the National League with 9 of its players promoted from BBFS' youth development programme.
+Garwhal Heroes FC emerged champions of the Delhi Senior Division and in 2023-24.
+The club comprised 9 of its players promoted from BBFS' youth development programme.

+United Sikkim

+United Sikkim FC was founded in 2011, by Sikkim Football Association (SFA) and Baichung Bhutia.
+On 22 March 2011, the club was launched as a professional, which would be co-owned by Fidelis World, Bhaichung Bhutia and Shankar Mahadevan.

+The Snow Lion Cup for under-14 kids was incorporated, and coaching camps with grassroot framework in the areas of Sikkim, Kalimpong and Darjeeling were set up by the club, with partnership of State Bank of India and BBFS.

 Social responsibility

-Bhaichung Bhutia's vision that "no talented Indian kid should be deprived of good coaching facilities for want of money or other resources" led to the establishment of the Indian Football Foundation (IFF) which is a sister organization to BBFS.
+Bhaichung Bhutia's vision that "no talented Indian kid should be deprived of good coaching facilities for want of money or other resources" led to the establishment of the Indian Football Foundation (IFF), which is a sister organization to BBFS.
 It is one of the first not-for-profit organizations in India that is specifically focused on supporting talented young footballers from economically weaker sections to develop into professional footballers in an organized manner.
 Funds are raised to aid underprivileged young footballers with a 100 percent scholarship to provide them with quality coaching through BBFS.
 The IFF through its strategic tie ups with the NGOs & Government bodies focuses on talent identification through its scouting program and talent nurturing via the IFF – BBFS Scholarship Program.